spencer-shadley/completed-class/02-lesson-plans/part-time/02-Week/03-Day/03-Day-LessonPlan.md

   * The Bootstrap file required the Bootstrap CSS link

   * Then show students how you can easily copy and paste code to create a Navbar.
-(You can copy and paste this from the Bootstrap Website: <https://getbootstrap.com/docs/4.3/components/navbar/>).
+(You can copy and paste this from W3 Schools <http://www.w3schools.com/bootstrap/bootstrap_navbar.asp>).

   * Show students how the main body goes into a container and that individual rows hold the various components